-- changes in the local economic environment including, among other things, labor cost increases and other general inflationary pressures; - political instability, armed conflicts or terrorism; - public health crises, such as pandemics or epidemics, including the COVID-19 pandemic; - social changes; - · intellectual property legal protections and remedies; - · trade regulations; - procedures and actions affecting approval, production, pricing, reimbursement and marketing of products and services;
+- changes in the local economic environment including, among other things, labor cost increases and other general inflationary pressures; - political instability, armed conflicts or terrorism; - public health crises, such as pandemics or epidemics; - · social changes; - intellectual property legal protections and remedies;

-- foreign currency; - additional U.S. and foreign taxes; - export controls; - antitrust and competition laws and regulations; - lack of reliable legal systems which may affect our ability to enforce contractual rights; - changes in local laws or regulations, or interpretation or enforcement thereof; - potentially longer ramp-up times for starting up new operations and for payment and collection cycles; - financial and operational, and information technology systems integration; - failure to comply with U.S. laws, such as the FCPA, or local laws that prohibit us, our partners, or our partners' or our agents or intermediaries from making improper payments to foreign officials or any third party for the purpose of obtaining or retaining business; and - data and privacy restrictions, among other things.
+- trade regulations; - procedures and actions affecting approval, production, pricing, reimbursement and marketing of products and services; - foreign currency and applicable exchange rates; - additional U.S. and foreign taxes; - export controls; - antitrust and competition laws and regulations; - lack of reliable legal systems which may affect our ability to enforce contractual rights; - changes in local laws or regulations, or interpretation or enforcement thereof; - potentially longer ramp-up times for starting up new operations and for payment and collection cycles; - financial and operational, and information technology systems integration; - failure to comply with U.S. laws, such as the FCPA, or local laws that prohibit us, our partners, or our partners' or our agents or intermediaries from making improper payments to foreign officials or any third party for the purpose of obtaining or retaining business; - laws, regulations or other guidance that require enhanced disclosures and due diligence surrounding the impacts of our Company and value chain on, and the financial risks and opportunities for our Company from, ESG or other similar sustainability or corporate responsibility matters, as well as enhanced policies, processes and controls designed to appropriately monitor and track such information and enhanced actions to address our Company's impact on these matters; and - data and privacy restrictions, among other things.